MatthieuSarkis/Portfolio-Optimization-and-Goal-Based-Investment-with-Reinforcement-Learning/README.md

 ## To do

+* Improve Logger class: keep track of the history of portfolio content
 * Think about how to improve the reward
 * Donnees fondamentales des entreprises, news
 * More generally, better data engineering.
 Dimensionality reduction along stock space dimension instead of simply plugging in the correlation matrix?